Why Buy Gold From Dubai?

 As discussed above, the price of gold remains standard throughout different providers in Dubai.
 However if you willing to haggle on the making charges, it would be a good idea to visit the Gold Souk.
 It has good choice of designs and price ranges.
 However, if you compared it to some of the big branded jewellery stores, they might not have very updated designs, and barring a few stores, the designs are a copy of each other.

 Another advantage of visiting the gold souk is you get to see the World’s heaviest gold ring (Najmat Taiba, the world’s largest gold ring has a 5.17kg precious stone and weighs 58.7kg in gold) and lots of bling.
+There is a shop Satyam when you turn from Al Fahidi st. towards Bank street, it is also a good shop for buying Gold Biscuits.

 3. Bargain or not to bargain?